Collection and provision of information

 Current Situation of Geothermal Power Generation

-As of 2017, there are 51 geothermal power plants in operation with the capacity of approx. 500MW in Japan.
+As of 2022, there are 98 geothermal power plants in operation with the capacity of approximately 540MW in Japan.
 Matsukawa Geothermal Power Plant, commenced in 1966, is the first plant of 23.5MW in Japan.
 Hacchobaru Geothermal Power Plant, the largest geothermal power plant in Japan, has a total capacity of 110.2MW.

 While in terms of geothermal potential Japan has approximately 23,000MW, estimated to be the third largest in the world. its geothermal installed capacity is ranked tenth in the world in 2015.